JohnRSim/Snapchat-OpenSea-Lens/README.md

 3. if you have Snap Spectacles put them on and launch the opensea app from your mobile device.<br />
 if you dont have spectacles you will need another device.. -  1 with snapchat and 1 device with opensea (Open Snapchat load lens and point it at opensea)

+# Future plans
+Create a unity app that will dynamically load mesh files and generate on the fly AR experiences ontop of OpenSea.